ichibrosan/multiware-framework-and-vpa/README.md

 Copyright (c) 2021-2025 Douglas Wade Goodall.
 All Rights Reserved.

+2025-03-09 03:48 dwg - There is just one concerning problem with our current code base.
+That is the function in the environment.cpp that determines the IP number of the host computer.

+When Linux starts up, the xinitd start up because the "systemctl enable xinetd" command has been issued.
+If the /home/devo/public_html/fw/scripts/ip-redirect.sh command has not been properly written or does not exist, the xinetd will not enable the "vpa".
+Manual restarting of the xinetd is required to get past the chicken/egg problem.

 2025-03-08 18:15 dwg - We are now at v1.2.0.0 with a combined version having fw & vpa in the multiware-framework repository.
 We are now using the xmlrpc_inetd_server method where the VPA responder gets invoked when a request